Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Methodology

 In particular, the PA-AE is trained by finding the optimal weights $\mathbf{W}$ (via the Adam optimizer) that minimize the loss function $\mathcal{J}$:

 In this study, the PA-AE trained with $\beta=0.05$ is used for further LDM and RL training, though other values have been tried but show inferior performance.
-Since most aerodynamic flows exhibit rich nonlinear behavior, we choose to use a hyperbolic tangent activation function $f(z)=(e^{z}-e^{-z})/(e^{z}+e^{-z})$ that enables the PA-AE to capture the flow features better than a regular linear activation function.
+Since most unsteady aerodynamic flows exhibit rich nonlinear behavior, we choose to use a hyperbolic tangent activation function $f(z)=(e^{z}-e^{-z})/(e^{z}+e^{-z})$, which has been shown to work well for capturing flow features when the flow disturbances are strong \cite{Fukami2023}.
 As a result, the latent space components are each restricted to the range $[-1,1]$.
 The details about the specific structure of the PA-AE is shown in the Appendix.